Simple chicken coops can be made at minimal cost using pallets.

 Cover the whole structure with heavy duty roofing plastic, including the sides and back.
 A staple gun makes it very secure and simple.

-Your simple chicken coop must have a secure door, of course.
+Your simple chicken coops must have a secure door, of course.
 Measure up the size of the gap, lay out the struts leaving a space of no more than about an inch; find two cross pieces and a diagonal and glue and screw it securely.

 Two strong hinges and a clasp complete the first, and hopefully last of your chicken coops; simple, eh?